maubibl/publicera_html/README.md

 # publicera_HTML
 This project is designed to process XML data using XSLT transformations.
 It utilizes Saxon, a powerful XSLT and XQuery processor, to transform the XML file into a final HTML output.

+## Update 2025-12-15
+Updated jats-html.xsl, so that it handles:
+- responsive images
+- keywords on single line
+- publisher-id filtering

 ## Project Structure

 - `process.sh`: A shell script that orchestrates the transformation process.